The Directors have pleasure in presenting the Ninety First Annual

 governance to protect the interests of all the stakeholders of the

-Bank, viz. shareholders, depositors, customers and employees and the
+Bank, viz. shareholders, depositors, other customers, employees and the

-society in general and maintains transparency at all levels.
+society in general and maintain transparency at all levels.
 A detailed

 report on corporate governance practices is given as Annexure III to